maolan/maolan.github.io/content/features.md

 - Child tracks route through the folder and can connect to folder plugins

+- Child strips in the mixer and live view highlight their top and bottom edges when the immediate parent folder is selected

 - Folder templates save the full child subtree recursively

 ## Clip Editing